DIY Pink Lemonade Sugar Scrub

 How to Store

 The best way to store your Lemonade sugar Scrub is in an airtight container.
-We prefer glass containers, so nothing harmful leaches into your scrub.
-It will last about 3 months if you store it this way.
+We prefer glass containers so nothing harmful leaches into your scrub.
+If you store it in a clean, dry place, It will last about 3 months.

 Also, make sure your hands are clean if dipping into your scrub directly.
 Or better yet, use a clean spoon.